-B.6 Program Coordination
+B.6 Program Coordination:

-• Continue to attend and participate in MAC meetings.

-• Due to scheduling conflicts, the MS4 was unable to attend and participate in several of the MAC meetings facilitated by SMC during Year 18.
+- Continue to attend and participate in MAC meetings. - Year 19 MS4 activities: - Due to scheduling conflicts, the MS4 was unable to attend and participate in several of the MAC meetings facilitated by SMC during Year 19.
 Meeting materials were obtained and reviewed for all MAC meetings that were missed.
 During Year 19, the MS4 anticipates that it will be able to resume its participation in MAC meetings.

-Part B. MS4 Status of Compliance with Permit Conditions, Year 18
+Part B. MS4 Status of Compliance with Permit Conditions, Year 19

-Stormwater Management Activities, Year 18
+Stormwater Management Activities, Year 19

-Please note that IEPA issued a new version of its General NPDES Permit No. ILR40 (Permit), effective on March 1, 2016.
+Please note that IEPA issued a new version of its General NPDES Permit No. ILR40 (Permit) for Public Comment in September 2021, however this version is not effective.
+The permit effective on March 1, 2016 is being administratively continued by the IEPA.
 On behalf of all MS4s within the county, SMC performs activities related to each of the six minimum control measures which are described in detail in the SMPP.
 These BMPs, implemented at the county level, make significant strides in achieving the statutory goal of reducing the discharge of pollutants to the MEP as watershed boundaries are not constrained by municipal borders.

-- The SMPP for this MS4 Program can be viewed at the following link:

-http://cms6.revize.com/revize/highlandparkil/government/city_departments/public_works/storm_water_management_program_plan.php - The previous five years of Annual Reports for this MS4 Program can be viewed at the following link:
+- The SMPP for this MS4 Program can be viewed at the following link: http://cms6.revize.com/revize/highlandparkil/government/city_departments/public_works/storm_water_management_program_plan.php - The previous five years of Annual Reports for this MS4 Program can be viewed at the following link: